 Capital adequacy of the Group is evaluated and guided with legal obligations as well as with requirements from external credit assessment institution S&P Global Ratings.
 Besides the compulsory minimum quantity, an internal minimum targets and monitoring limits have been set for the key indicators.
-The Group companies are not subject to a varying additional capital requirement and none of the Group companies have been identified as globally systemically important institutions.
-The minimum amount of Group's own funds allocated to the credit and counterparty risk is calculated using the standard method.
+The Group companies are not subject to a countercyclical capital buffer and none of the Group companies have been identified as globally systemically important institutions.

+The minimum amount of Group's own funds allocated to the credit risk is calculated using the standard method and to the counterparty credit risk using the current exposure method.
 The minimum amount of Group's own funds allocated to the operational risk is calculated using the basic method.